-At this stage it is necessary to talk politics to understand the effect on our family.
-There was a general election in July 1945 which caused great excitement even in school as the results came in to give labour a landslide victory.
-An NHS was created which was essential as before the war many people could not afford a doctor and died as a result.
-However many other things were taken under state control to be run by civil servants.
-However these people do not have a clue on how to run a business.
-Costs soared and tax went up.
-People like my Mum & Dad were considered rich and heavily taxed which was why my father could not afford to send Heather to university despite a scholarship which was means tested.
-Gradually over the years most of the industries have been de-nationalised, the only ones left are Health and Education.
+At this stage, it is necessary to talk politics to understand its effect on our family.
+There was a general election in July 1945 which caused great excitement, even in school, as the results gave Labour a landslide victory.
+The NHS was created, which was essential; before the war, many people could not afford a doctor and died as a result.
+However, many other things were taken under state control to be run by civil servants, people who do not have a clue about how to run a business.
+Costs soared and taxes went up.
+People like my mum and dad were considered rich and were heavily taxed, which was the reason why my father could not afford to send Heather to university, despite her scholarship.
+Gradually over the years, most of the industries have been de-nationalised; the only ones left are health and education.

 OUT OF SCHOOL

-I joined the Cubs when I was about nine and at aged 11 went up to the Scouts where in due course I gained 1st class then King’s Scout and became the Patrol Leader of the Swifts.
-We had wonderful adults to help us although in cubs I found Arkala rather fierce but Baloo and later Skip in scouts were outstanding.
+I joined the Cubs when I was about nine, and at age eleven went up to the Scouts where, in due course, I gained First Class rank, then King’s Scout, and became the Patrol Leader of the Swifts.
+We had wonderful adults to help us, although in Cubs I found Akela rather fierce, but Baloo and later Skip in Scouts were outstanding.
 We were allowed to do many things which today would be forbidden.
-To get 1st class two of us had to trek for two days camping overnight and carrying all on our backs.
-Skip saw us off and we then hiked across the Peak District to be met two days later on the other side by skip.
-No mobile phones or satnavs, we just had to rely on ourselves a compass and our maps.
+To get First Class, two of us had to trek for two days, camping overnight and carrying all our gear on our backs.
+Skip saw us off and then met us two days later on the other side, after we had hiked across the Peak District.
+No mobile phones or satnavs then; we just had to rely on ourselves, a compass and our maps.

-During three summer holidays I went cycling with a friend and stayed at Youth Hostels, firstly from Southport to the Llangollen valley, then the following year down the Welsh border to Chepstow, next year all the way to Land”s End.
-I doubt if we sent our parents a card but if we did it would probably arrive after we were back home.
-I had to plan our nights and write booking each hostel.
+During three summer holidays, I went cycling with a friend and stayed at youth hostels, firstly from Southport to the Llangollen valley, then the following year down the Welsh border to Chepstow, and the next year all the way to Land’s End.
+I doubt that we sent our parents a card, but if we did, it would probably have arrived after we were back home.
+I had to plan our nights and write to book each hostel.

-Myself and two pals used to collect old glass bottles and after sorting them we could return them to the original retailers to collect a penny on each.
+Another pastime for myself and two pals was to collect old glass bottles; after sorting them, we could return them to the original retailers to collect a penny on each.
 We became quite rich and would then buy a Dinky Toy car.
-I joined Southport & Ainsdale Golf Club as a junior and had many enjoyable days trying to improve.
-One of the joys of being a member was to be able to follow the great players at the Open and in those days I could talk to the great players like Bobby Locke and Von Neider.
+I also joined Southport & Ainsdale Golf Club as a junior, and had many enjoyable days trying to improve.
+One of the joys of being a member was to be able to follow the players at the Open, and in those days I could talk to the great players, like Bobby Locke and Norman von Nida.
 I would not get within fifty yards of them today.

 THE WAR YEARS